Jeremiah-81/Team-Profile-Generator/README.md

 ? what is your name?
-Bortus
 ? what is your ID number?
 2400
-? what is your email? bJaloja@email.com
+? what is your email? @email.com
 ? what is your role?
 Manager
 ?
 What is your office number 1701
 ?
 What would you like to do next?
 Add a new member
 ? what is your name?
 John
 ? what is your ID number?
 2420
-? what is your e-mail?
-Jlamarr@email.com
+? what is your e-mail? @email.com
 ? what is your role?
 Engineer
 ?
 What is your GitHub user name? space-man
 ?
 What would you like to do next?
 Add a new member
 ? what is your name?
-Isaac
 ? what is your ID number?
 2440
-? what is your e-mail? kaylon-1@email.com
+? what is your e-mail? @email.com
 ? what is your role?
 Engineer
 ?
-What is your GitHub user name? assimilate-u
+What is your GitHub user name?
 ?
 What would you like to do next?
 Add a new member
 ? what is your name?
-Alara
 ? what is your ID number?
 2430
-? what is your e-mail? mtxelaya@email.com
+? what is your e-mail? @email.com
 ? what is your role?
 Intern
 ?
 What school did you attend?
-Union Point Academy
+Academy
 ?
 What would you like to do next?
 Add a new member
 ? what is your name?
-Darulio
 ? what is your ID number?
 2460
-? what is your e-mail? blueguy@email.com
+? what is your e-mail? @email.com
 ? what is your role?
 Intern
 ?
 What school did you attend?
-Union Point Academy
+Academy
 ?
 What would you like to do next?
 Create team